Lumacx/Starknet_2025_Narratum/dataconnect-generated/js/default-connector/react/README.md

 ```

 ### Variables
-The `GetAIGeneratedGIF` Query requires an argument of type `GetAiGeneratedGifVariables`, which is defined in [default-connector/index.d.ts](../index.d.ts).
+The `GetAiGeneratedGif` Query requires an argument of type `GetAiGeneratedGifVariables`, which is defined in [default-connector/index.d.ts](../index.d.ts).
 It has the following fields:

 ```javascript
 export interface GetAiGeneratedGifVariables {